• People

 TRAINING AND COMPLIANCE

 We evaluate which laws cover your operations.
-By determining specific coverage obligations under Executive Order 11246, the Rehabilitation Act, Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA), and other relevant contracting laws and Executive Orders, we help you understand the playing field in which you’ll be competing.
+By determining specific coverage obligations under, the Rehabilitation Act, Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA), and other relevant contracting laws and Executive Orders, we help you understand the playing field in which you’ll be competing.
 We also provide comprehensive evaluations of your compliance.
 Above all, our goal is to provide you the tools not just to meet current compliance requirements, but to craft long-lasting solutions to address future issues.
 This includes working with you not only to implement, but to maintain, train, and educate your workforce on your affirmative action program, including diversity initiatives, in a proactive and strategic manner.

 REPRESENTATION